Read Our Newer Post: 9 Tips on How to Plan Your Europe Trip

-Getting back from Europe was awesome & enjoyable, especially when your plan works pretty fine in a continent that most people find very expensive yet very captivating.
+Getting back from Europe was awesome & enjoyable, especially when your plan works pretty fine on a continent that most people find very expensive yet very captivating.

 It took me 1 year to research & plan for my Europe trip.
 (Traveled ourselves around Europe for 70 Days).
-Hopefully from the experience, I’m able to simplified your Europe planning.
+Hopefully from the experience, I’m able to simplify your Europe planning.

 It all depends on which European cities are your dream destinations before branching out to other places.
 Take a paper, list down all the cities you dreamed of.
 If time is limited, prioritized the cities by order.